SU-SWS/stanford_jordan/README.txt

 -- SUMMARY --

-Authors: Brian Young
+Authors: Brian Young, Megan Erin Miller
 The Stanford Jordan Drupal theme is recommended for department and official group sites.

 -- REQUIREMENTS --

 The Stanford Jordan Drupal theme is intended for Drupal versions 7 only; it will not work with Drupal 6 or below.
-You must install the Open Framework and Stanford Framework themes for Stanford Branner to operate properly.
+You must install the Open Framework and Stanford Framework themes for Stanford Jordan to operate properly.

 -- INSTALLATION --